adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

 ## :gear: Optional SAP Test Environment Setup

 The below instructions require subscription-level owner role and will take 3-4 hours to complete with the appropriate access.
+Only complete this section if module 13 is part of the Lab.
+This is a one time setup.

 1. Get an SAP user number (SUSER) and password to be used to access the instances in SAP CAL.
 SAP CAL is a 30-day trial SAP system after which a valid license needs to be deployed.
 Generally, SUSERs are managed by a local SAP Basis Team.